Interaction-Gaming/OnDemand/README.md

 1. Screen #1 MainViewController
 the first screen has 3 buttons:
     1. 'Clean App Cache' - pressing this button clean the application's library folder from all the games' resources
-    2. 'Queen of Diamond GWT' - pressing this button opens the Queen of Diamond game as a POC for opening a game in GWT technology
+    2. 'Queen of Diamond Money' - pressing this button opens the Queen of Diamond game in money mode
-    3. 'Wild Time Extra Pixi' - pressing this button opens the Wild Time Extra game as a POC for opening a game in Pixi technology
 2. Screen #2 ViewController -
-The second screen holds a UIWebView that load one of the 2 games according to te user's selection
+The second screen holds a UIWebView that load the game

 # Folder structure
 The folder structure as presented in this project is the correct structure and should be kept in MI application